clydebarrow/esphome-docs-hugo/content/components/sensor/binary_sensor_map.md

 If you use the `GROUP` or `SUM` type, add your binary sensors as `channels`.
 The maximum amount of observations/channels supported is 64.

-- [BAYESIAN` This type replicates Home Assistant's `Bayesian sensor ](https://www.home-assistant.io/integrations/bayesian/).
+- [BAYESIAN` This type replicates Home Assistant's `Bayesian sensor](https://www.home-assistant.io/integrations/bayesian/).
 Based on the observation states, this sensor returns the Bayesian probability of a particular event occurring.
 The configured `prior:` probability is the likelihood that the Bayesian event is true, ignoring all external influences.
 Every observation has its own `prob_given_true` and `prob_given_false` parameters.
 The `prob_given_true:` value is the probability that the observation's binary sensor is `ON` when the Bayesian event is `true`.
 The `prob_given_false:` value is the probability that the observation's binary sensor is `ON` when the Bayesian event is `false`.
 Use an {{< docref "/components/binary_sensor/analog_threshold" >}} to convert this sensor's probability to a binary `ON` or `OFF` by setting an appropriate threshold.

 ```yaml
 # Example configuration entry